Adding authentication providers

 starts it sets up routing for all the available providers by calling

-on each provider.
+the factory function of each provider.
 You need to import the factory

 function from the provider and add it to the factory: